merenlab/merenlab.org/data/pBI143/index.md

 CTTTGGGGGACACTTCTAATGGGGGTACTGGTATAGCCTAGACGAAGCGGATAGGCGAAAAT
 ```

-## Investigating pBI143 across 100K metagenomes
+## Characterizing pBI143 biogeography across 100K metagenomes

-Our initial investigations of the distribution of pBI143 indicated that this cryptic plasmid is largely exclusive to the human gut environment, and it did not occur in terrestrial, marine, or other host-associated habitats except cats (really -- it was absent everywhere, including dogs or cows or sheep, but our PCR assays did detect pBI143 in cats).
+Our initial investigations of the distribution of pBI143 indicated that this cryptic plasmid is largely exclusive to the human gut environment, and it did not occur in terrestrial, marine, or other host-associated habitats except cats (really -- it was absent everywhere, including dogs or cows or sheep, but our PCR assays did detect pBI143 in cats, more on this later).

 To quantify the ecology of pBI143 much more broadly, we performed a large-scale read recruitment analysis for pBI143 across over 100,000 metagenomes and quantified its distribution patterns across a very large number of habitats.
 This investigation was consisted of multiple steps, including,

 * Using all three versions of the pBI143 to recruit reads from a collection of 100,000+ metagenomes and profiling the resulting BAM files.
 * Resolving the biome information for each metagenome and identifying which pBI143 version best represents the pBI143 population found in each metagenome.
 * Visualizing pBI143 detection patterns across biomes and environments.

-The following subsections detail these steps.
+The following sections detail each step, followed by a brief discussion over these results, in addition to those that appear in our paper.

 ### The read recruitment from 100K+ metagenomes